Three Principles for Engineers

 We'll start on Monday October 7th, at 8pm UK time, 3 pm ET and 12 noon PT.
 For further dates, you can see them on the upcoming events page.

-When does this membership close to new participants?
+When does this program close to new participants?

-The membership closes to new participants on October 19th 2019.
+The program closes to new participants on October 19th 2019.
 It will be reopened again for one month in March 2020.

-- Access to the meeting recordings archives for as long as you are a member
+- Lifetime access to the meeting recordings archives for as long as BrettChitty.com is running

 - Downloadable audio recordings from the meetings

 - Downloadable PDF documents